Chapter 8: Missions

 Rebekah entered the brothel, the militet trailing behind.
-She looked with compassion at the children, perhaps as young as thirteen, being exploited, their feather-framed faces and scantily clad bodies marking them as fallen.
+She looked with compassion at the feather-framed faces and scantily clad bodies of exploited children.

-She glanced back at the wide-eyed militet, also perhaps thirteen, whose mouth was agape.
+She glanced back at the wide-eyed militet, also just a child, whose mouth was agape.
 Touching his shoulder, she said, “Close it, son.”

-The decorated ladies looked back with calculating eyes.
+The decorated ladies glowered at her with calculating eyes.
 Some snickered, only to be silenced as their matron stepped forward.

 Rebekah’s hard gaze locked onto the madame.
-“According to Commandant Greysun,” she growled, “three moons ago, my daughter was brought to you with other girls.”
+“According to Commandant Greysun,” she growled, “three moons ago, someone brought my daughter to you with other girls.”

 The old woman stiffened and sputtered.
 “Why don’t you look around for her?”
 Her eyes narrowed as she smiled.

 Terror and hope stole through Rebekah at the same time.
-She went through every room, the wide-eyed boy following.
-Thankfully, it was midday and most were empty.
+She went from room to room, the wide-eyed boy following.
+Thankfully, it was midday, and most were empty.
 She didn’t find Sarah.

 J’shua, where is she?

 She wanted to cry but couldn’t.

 “Are you satisfied?”
 The madame’s words were cold, flat.

 “No…nor is your obligation to assist me complete.
 Either Greysun or you are lying.
 Which is it?”

 The madame glared back.
-“You’ve looked for yourself.
-But… there were discrepancies.
+“You’ve seen for yourself.
+But…there were discrepancies.
 That drecksa Greysun demanded payment for a girl I didn’t receive.”

 “What happened to her?”

 “How would I know?”

 Rebekah knew she’d get no more from the old hag.
 She turned and left, the boy reluctantly following her out.

 Where are you, Sarah?